kkarthik-enphase/hawp_serialized/readme.md

-# Holistically-Attracted Wireframe Parsing (CVPR 2020)
+# HAWP SERIALIZED - NO CUDA

 This is the official implementation of our [CVPR paper](https://arxiv.org/pdf/2003.01663).